 The Times They Are A Changing

-There were a lot of “transformational” situations last year, and by that I mean anything except business as usual.
-Most of my searches involved fundamental change, i.e., newly created roles or flat out replacements to take the business to a new level.
+We’ve all heard and read about how the digital evolution has been accelerated because of the pandemic.
+Working habits have changed, learning has changed, consumer behavior has changed.
+There were a lot of “transformational” situations I worked with last year, and by that I mean anything except business as usual.
+Many of my searches involved fundamental change, i.e., newly created roles or flat out replacements to take the business to a new level.
 Two of my clients were literally century old companies looking to gain digital bench strength to power future growth.
 There is no force greater than digitization, and I see a lot of this coming in 2021 as businesses recover from COVID.
 Candidates who can scale the capabilities of digital channels, and do it cost effectively, are golden.

 The Growing Importance of Bonuses